Dusk falls on a city street

 Nobody else was invited

-These walls shield my thoughts
+These walls shield my music

 Today I did away with you from my mind